FractalArt/howto_git_bisect/README.md

 }
 ```

-Next commit this change and as well add this README.md and the .gitignore files
+Let us commit this change and as well add this README.md and the .gitignore files
 to the repository.

 ```